 Here is some wording from the court order in the case.

-License Restriction Takeways
+License Restriction Takeway

 Q: Are software license restrictions always enforceable?